 At home, Ira and Beatrice’s daughter Teddy went to college at New York University, and left home soon after, probably around 1944.
 Marty reports that she moved to Greenwich Village, which she loved.
 She never married.
-Teddy tried acting, and according to Marty had small successes, like appearances on “The Howdy Doody Show,” produced at Rockefeller Center in New York, but was not able to make a career of it, and mostly did amateur acting.
+Teddy tried acting, and according to Marty had small successes, including being a puppeteer for “The Howdy Doody Show,” produced at Rockefeller Center in New York, but was not able to make a career of it, and mostly did amateur acting.
 She made a living teaching English to Spanish students.
 When Marty finished High School in June of 1947, he went to the City College of New York.
 After graduation in June of 1951, his uncle Sam Schnapp got him his first job at the New York City division of the May Company department stores, in the buying office, and Marty was in retail clothing for the rest of his life.
 More on that later.

-Some time in 1949, I believe Ira took a staff position with National Comics in their offices on the 9th floor at 480 Lexington Avenue, above, and began working there every day doing logos, cover lettering, and house ads, as well as story pages when he had time.
+Some time in the late 1940s, I believe Ira took a staff position with National Comics in their offices on the 9th floor at 480 Lexington Avenue, above, and began working there every day doing logos, cover lettering, and house ads, as well as story pages when he had time.
 His work in all those areas takes a jump in quantity around then and I know from conversations with fellow letterer Gaspar Saladino that Ira was on staff at the end of 1949 when Gaspar began work at National.
+Ira also continued to do some of that work at home as well.

 In a floor plan of the offices drawn by Gaspar, Ira’s desk can be seen at right in the Production Room.
 The boss, Irwin (son of Harry) Donenfeld’s office, was nearby, and and Ira’s relative Jay Emmett sat in the office to the left of the one at upper left here, with Jay’s uncle Jack Liebowitz and Harry Donenfeld’s offices in another wing of the 9th floor.
 You can read more about those offices and personnel in THIS article.